ocean-tracking-network/obis-workshop/README.md

 -1hr Lunch Break-

-Contributing to OBIS and OBIS Canada
+**Contributing to OBIS and OBIS Canada**

-    As a data contributor
+* As a data contributor

-    As a collections manager
+* As a collections manager

-    As a software developer
+* As a software developer

-    (Quiz)

 *Discussion / Hands-on session 2 or 3 cont.*